F1

 - Power reset: Turn the range breaker OFF for 5 minutes, then back ON.
 If F1 returns immediately, continue below.

 - Replace failed part: If the control board is determined faulty, remove mounting screws, transfer wires one at a time to the new Whirlpool EOC, and reinstall.
-If keypad is faulty, remove the control panel trim, release keypad clips/adhesive, install the new keypad, and reconnect the ribbon.
+If the keypad is faulty, remove the control panel trim, release keypad clips/adhesive, install the new keypad, and reconnect the ribbon.

 - Final check: Restore power and test bake and broil functions for normal operation.